alicebalayan/comp380---project3/README.md

 ### More..
 - JavaScript for front-end and intuitive UI
-- Pythong for back-end and on point functionality
+- Python for back-end and on point functionality
 - SQL for flawless database control
 - Docker for smooth deployment